Israel installs security cameras as Jerusalem tensions build

 "We are conducting this calmly, determinedly and responsibly and thus we will continue to act in order to maintain security," Netanyahu said.

-Palestinian President Mahmoud Abbas suspended all contacts between the Palestinian Authority and the Israeli government on Friday in protest of the metal detectors.
+President Abbas suspended all contacts between the Palestinian Authority and the Israeli government on Friday in protest of the metal detectors.
 The suspension includes the rare move of freezing security coordination, seen as a bedrock of Israeli-Palestinian relations.
 An Israeli military official said they are "evaluating and assessing what the declarations mean on the ground," calling it a "complex reality."

 A violent weekend